dotnet/AspNetCore.Docs/aspnetcore/blazor/forms/index.md

 * Classes for managing form elements, state, and validation.
 * Access to built-in :::no-loc text="Input*"::: components.

-A project created from the Blazor project template includes the namespace by default in the app's `_Imports.razor` file, which makes the namespace available to the app's Razor components.
+A project created from the Blazor project template includes the namespace in the app's `_Imports.razor` file, which makes the namespace available to the app's Razor components.

 :::moniker range=">= aspnetcore-8.0"